How Do School Counselors Help Kids?

 It's great to meet the school counselor, even if you don't need any help right now.

 Some school counselors visit the classroom.
 They might teach lessons about feelings, study skills, and friendship skills.
 They might teach students how to stand up for themselves and each other.
-They might teach how to handle bullying.
+They might teach mindful breathing to help students cope with stress.

 Students can also meet with their school counselor in the counselor’s office.
 Some counselors have group meetings for kids who are dealing with the same issue.
 They might have a group for kids whose parents are going through a divorce.
 They might have a group for kids going through grief because a loved one died.
 They might have a group for kids with ADHD.
 Or a group for kids who want to make more friends.